MicrosoftDocs/entra-docs/docs/architecture/road-to-the-cloud-migrate.md

 * [Event1644Reader](/troubleshoot/windows-server/identity/event1644reader-analyze-ldap-query-performance): Sample tool for collecting data on LDAP queries made to domain controllers by using field engineering logs.

-* [Microsoft 365 Defender for Identity](/defender-for-identity/monitored-activities): Security solution that uses a sign-in operations monitoring capability.
+* [Microsoft Defender XDR for Identity](/defender-for-identity/monitored-activities): Security solution that uses a sign-in operations monitoring capability.
 (Note that it captures binds by using LDAP, not Secure LDAP.)

 * [PSLDAPQueryLogging](https://github.com/RamblingCookieMonster/PSLDAPQueryLogging): GitHub tool for reporting on LDAP queries.